gsapijaszko/flora_sil/readme.md

 ## Flora Silesiae

-Historical data of the flora of Silesia based on articles published by ’Botanische Sektion\` in *Jahres-Bericht der Schlesischen Gesellschaft für vaterländische Cultur*.
+Historical data of the flora of Silesia based on articles published by ‘Botanische Sektion’ in *Jahres-Bericht der Schlesischen Gesellschaft für vaterländische Cultur*.
 Electronic versions of the reports can be found at [Opole Digital Library](https://www.obc.opole.pl/dlibra/publication/8613#structure) and